-Tourism it’s been increasing in the recent year.
+Tourism it’s been increasing in recent years.
 The island can be easily reached by plane from the capital Kuala Lumpur and from Singapore.
-If you choose the ferry, you can even get it from Thailand south island Koh Lipe.
+If you choose the ferry, you can even get it from Thailand’s south island Koh Lipe.

 1.Kilim Geopark and Mangroves

 If you are a nature lover you definitely have to check Kilim Geopark, also known as Kilim Karst Geoforest Park.
 Maybe this is one of the most searched natural attractions in Langkawi.
 Normally people join a day tour that included the Geopark, the Mangroves, and other points in Langkawi.

 We are always looking for this kind of activities nature related.
 So, we did a daily tour with some local friends we meet.
 We just show up at Kilim Jetty (where the tours begin) and the guys from Natasha’s Mangrove Nature Tour were there to help us with all the process.

 Kilim Geopark is a UNESCO World Heritage.
 This place is full of natural wonders, home to amazing fauna and flora.
 The Geopark is also, the only place in Langkawi where the Kilim river is laid down in a valley of mangroves trees.